Gough's Cave: Treatment of corpses

 3D microscopy showed that the flesh had been removed from the bones using the same tools and techniques used on animal bones.
 The human skulls of the same date found at the cave around 1987, may have been deliberately fashioned into ritual drinking cups or bowls.
-These de-fleshing marks and secondary treatment of human material at Gough’s Cave, (also found at other Magdalenian culture sites such as Brillenhöhle and Hohle Fels in Germany and Maszycka Cave in Poland), has been taken as evidence of cannibalism.
+These de-fleshing marks and secondary treatment of human material at Gough's Cave, also found at other Magdalenian culture sites such as Brillenhöhle and Hohle Fels in Germany and Maszycka Cave in Poland, has been taken as evidence of cannibalism.

 Rope-making tool

 A perforated baton, made of reindeer antler, was found in Gough's Cave.
-Like other similar artifacts, it has been interpreted as being a device for making rope.
+Like other similar artefacts, it has been interpreted as being a device for making rope.
 Grooves around each hole would have held plant fibres in place.
-The existence of these tools at different locations indicates rope-making had already become an important human activity by the Upper Paleolithic age.
+The existence of these tools at different locations indicates that rope-making had already become an important human activity by the Upper Paleolithic age.
 "These devices were called batons and were originally thought to have been carried by chiefs as badges of rank.
 However, they had holes with spirals round them and we now realise they must have been used to make or manipulate ropes."
 The ropes could then have been used to construct fishing nets, snares and traps, bows and arrows, clothing and containers for carrying food.
-Heavy objects, such as sleds, could now be hauled on ropes while spear points could be lashed to poles.
+Heavy objects, such as sledges, could now be hauled on ropes while spear points could be lashed to poles.

 Another contemporaneous human group in the British Isles

-A Palaeolithic individual from the non-Magdalenian burial site in Kendrick's Cave on the coast of North Wales, who lived at approximately the same time as the Magdalenian humans in Gough’s Cave, shares most drift with the individuals belonging to the ~14,000–7,000-year-old Villabruna genetic cluster.
-Her diet included a large element of fish-eating mammals such as seals.
+A Palaeolithic individual from the non-Magdalenian burial site in Kendrick's Cave on the coast of North Wales, who lived at approximately the same time as the Magdalenian humans in Gough's Cave, shares most drift with the individuals belonging to the ~14,000–7,000-year-old Villabruna genetic cluster.
+His diet included a large element of fish-eating mammals such as seals.
 This suggests that at least two different human groups, with different genetic affinities and different dietary and cultural behaviours, were present in Britain during the Late Glacial Interstadial.